A Sweet Journey Through Candy History

 Candied Peels and petals, chocolate sticks, sugar plums, & other sugary treats.

 Many common fruits, nuts, and spices arrived in the 1500s to 1700s and brought with them new forms of confections…and all the symbolism that went with them.
+Curated by Susan Benjamin based on her independent research and publications.

 Collections

-entirely new way, with a time capsule filled with 18th century sugars and sweets, such as candied peels, Turkish delight, sugar plums, and stain glass.
-Most important, they’ll find a letter from the Time Traveler written just for them, telling them about each selection.
+1700s Candy Time Capsule: Now the perfect chance for kids to experience history in an entirely new way, with a time capsule filled with 18th century sugars and sweets, such as candied peels, Turkish delight, sugar plums, and stain glass.
+Most important, they’ll find a letter from the Time Traveler written just for them, telling them about each selection, as well as a special gift from George Washington.

-Colonial Home Brew Kit, adapted from a handwritten entry in George Washington’s French and Indian War journal, “To make small beer.”
-The birthday celebrant will delight in making the so-called “small beer” – the process is quick, easy and ready in only 24-hours.
+Colonial Home Brew Kit: Cheers!! takes on all-new meaning with the Colonial Home Brew Kit, adapted from a handwritten entry in George Washington’s French and Indian War journal, “To make small beer.”
+The beer was used by the militia, servants, enslaved workers and children.
+The process is quick, easy and ready in only 24-hours.

 Colonial Grog Kit: Edward Vernon, a British admiral, created the first “grog” – rum diluted with water to allow the naval squadron to drink rum without getting drunk.
-What followed were as
+What followed were as many variations of the drink as there were ships, containing sugars, a variety of fruits, and spices to improve the flavor.
+The drink later became a favorite of the Continental Navy.

 Individual Selections

-- Almonds – Cinnamon-Covered
+- Cinnamon Roasted Almonds

-- Barley Candy (Christmas Clear Toy Candy)
+- Barley Candy

 - Candied rose petals